 You may also be able to get a cash loan from a relative or someone you know, which may be a more preferred avenue.
+Chances are, a friend or relative won’t charge you an origination fee, or do a credit check via a credit bureau, or charge you penalties for missing a monthly payment.
 If you do decide to borrow from a friend or relative, you should still consider signing a personal loan agreement that spells out the terms of the loan.

 Emergency loans are frequently associated with the workplace, where you request an advance on future earnings or on accumulated vacation pay.
 If an employer offers such a program, this may be a viable alternative in some cases.